 To be sure you are prepared for the material to be covered in this course, you will take a preliminary quiz.
 The quiz will cover some basic economics and calculus, as well as many of the concepts we will cover in the course.
+The outcomes will guide our course material.
 The quiz will be open notes, so you can use any resources you have acquired in previous classes (those from Econ 1088 and 3070 will be especially useful).
-You must score 50% or higher on the quiz to avoid having to take another quiz.
-The quiz may (but likely won't) have an impact on your overall grade.
+You must spend 35 minutes OR score 50% or higher on the quiz to avoid having to take another quiz.
+The quiz will only have an impact on your overall grade if you don't meet the above requirements.